xuanandsix/CLRNet-onnxruntime-and-tensorrt-demo/README.md

 # CLRNet-onnxruntime-and-tensorrt-demo
 This is the onnxruntime and tensorrt inference code for CLRNet: Cross Layer Refinement Network for Lane Detection (CVPR 2022).
 Official code: https://github.com/Turoad/CLRNet

+# Note
+1、Making onnx supported op grid_sampler.
+2、Using this code you can successfully convert to onnx model and inference an onnxruntime demo.
+But I can't completely abandon torch when using nms.
+I will try again in the future.
+3、Modifying d affects the training code, only for onnx inference.
+4、It mainly includes two parts: model inference and post-processing.

 ## test onnx
 1、git official code and install original environment by refer to https://github.com/Turoad/CLRNet <br>